Waiheke Backpackers Hostel

 Waiheke Backpackers Hostel is located above Onetangi Beach with stunning sea views and nearby attractions and activities.

-Wake up to the sound of the seagulls or tui and head down the hill for a walk or run along Onetangi Beach.
+Wake up to the sound of the seagulls and tuis, then head down the hill for a walk or run along Onetangi Beach.

-Enjoy a meal or some refreshments at one of the local beachside cafés, restaurants or shops.
+Enjoy a meal or some refreshments at one of the local beachside cafés, restaurants or shops, before strolling through the vineyards.

 Ask staff for advice on tours, attractions, and activities in the area.